-"We haven't sorted out a solution to these really complex issues about young people."'Did not listen'
+"We haven't sorted out a solution to these really complex issues about young people."

 Sir Peter said Police and Crime Commissioner Tony Lloyd has set up an independent commission to look into the handling of cases involving teenagers with chaotic lifestyles.